stephane-klein/dotfiles/README.md

 Upon fresh installation, the [run_once_install-fedora-packages.sh.tmpl](./run_once_install-fedora-packages.sh.tmpl) (idempotent and POSIX compliant) script would be executed once.

+## What I use

+- OS: Fedora 36
+- Text Editor: Neovim
+- Shell: zsh with oh-my-zsh

 ## Getting started

-## Install chezmoi and the dotfiles on any new machine
+### Install chezmoi and the dotfiles on any new machine

 With a single command: